DAMO-DI-ML/.github/profile/README.md

 Our team is located in Hangzhou, China and Bellevue, WA, USA.
 We are very happy to hire interns in both Hangzhou and Bellevue for collaboration on cutting-edge research on time series and XAI.
 For internship opportunity, please contact liang[dot]sun[at]alibaba-inc.com.

 More introduction to our lab - Decision Intelligence Lab, please go to our [official website](https://damo.alibaba.com/labs/decision-intelligence).

+News on 12/11/2022:
+We are hiring both full time employees and interns in both Hangzhou and Bellevue.
+Please contact liang[dot]sun[at]alibaba-inc.com. for more details.